MatteoGuadrini/pyreports/docs/source/managers.rst

 ****************

 A Manager object corresponds to each type of manager.
 And each Manager object has its own methods for writing and reading data.
-Let's start with the most complex: the **Databasemanager**.

 DatabaseManager
 ---------------

-*Database managers* have eight methods that are used to reconnect, query, commit changes and much more.
+**Databasemanager** have eight methods that are used to reconnect, query, commit changes and much more.
 Let's see these methods in action below.

 .. note::
     The following example will be done on a *mysql* type database, but it can be applied to any database because `DB-API 2.0 <https://www.python.org/dev/peps/pep-0249/>`_ is used.